USING THE POWER OF NATURE TO CLEAN THE OCEANS

 When there’s not enough water current, solar panels power pumps that pump water on to the wheel to keep it churning.

-Fun fact: Mr. Trash Wheel can operate in tidal waterways, which means he keeps churning even if the river is flowing upstream!
+Fun Fact: Mr. Trash Wheel can operate in tidal waterways, which means he keeps churning even if the river is flowing upstream!

-STEP 4: INTO THE DUMPSTER
+INTO THE DUMPSTER

 When trash reaches the top of the conveyor belt it falls into a dumpster sitting on a separate floating barge.
+Once the dumpster fills it is towed away and replaced with an empty dumpster.

 Ideally, the plastic Mr. Trash Wheel picks up gets recycled, but current sorting technologies are unable to separate the plastics from all the other trash.
 For the time being, the best alternative is to incinerate the trash to create electricity.